tichaiti/tichaiti-workshop/jou-2/aktivite/15-CustomerObject/README.md

 * [`customer-object`](Unsolved/customer-object.html)

-## Instructions
+## Enstriksyon

-* Using the instructions shown in the comments, create `console.log` statements that parse out the requested information.
+* Using the Enstriksyon shown in the comments, create `console.log` statements that parse out the requested information.

 * Help those around you if you finish early.